Genitourinary Conditions

 Open and honest conversations about these changes can help prepare them for what to expect.
 Visual aids, social stories, or step-by-step explanations can be especially helpful.

-Individuals with Chromosome 8p rearrangements may require additional support to process and express these emotions related to sexuality.
+Individuals with chromosome 8p rearrangements may require additional support to process and express these emotions related to sexuality.
 It is crucial to create a safe environment for them to ask questions and express their feelings.
 Use simple, clear language to explain concepts like personal boundaries, consent, and healthy relationships.

 An essential aspect of sexuality education is teaching personal boundaries.
 It is important to discuss: